-Judy Bagshaw is a retired elementary school teacher and writer in southern Ontario,
+Judy Bagshaw was a retired elementary school teacher and writer in

-She describes herself as "a woman with a mission and a unique vision."
-Her mission is to write romantic stories
+She described herself as "a woman with a mission and a unique vision."
+Her mission was to write romantic stories

 that show plus sized women living rich, involved lives.
 This mission grew out of her own personal struggles living

-as a large-sized person in a world in which fat is reviled.
+as a large-sized person in a world in which fat was reviled.

 It wasn't until her late twenties that she realized she had a wasted a good portion of her

 time obsessing about her weight and her looks.
 At about this point, she discovered NAAFA,